morganmayday/tayen-core/archetypes/maven/mastermind.md

 -- What is this player going to try to do in this conflict?

 -- If I [engage in/disengage from] this conflict, what would the immediate effects of that be?

-learn an additional language to plot better where people can't overhear/translate it lmao